5 Critical features for jigsaw puzzles to be successful in brain training with dementia and stroke patients.

 It is important to notice their emotions and respond quickly, this will defuse frustration and help rebuild their self-esteem and confidence.

-Memory jogging puzzles are widely accepted as brain exercises, used routinely can help slow down the progression of Alzheimer’s disease and other brain degradation problems.
+Memory jogging puzzles are widely accepted for brain training, brain exercises and memory exercise, used routinely can help slow down the progression of Alzheimer’s disease and other brain degradation problems.
 Geron Guide Beacon to Better Senior Health

 Memory Jogging Puzzles are 6 x 8″ have fewer large thick pieces to meet the physical and mental needs of different levels of dementia and stroke patients with limited mobility.
 Lap size puzzles to keep puzzle and puzzle pieces visible and within reach.